-- Further embed disaster safety, risk reduction and preparedness in the Tasmanian School Curriculum through learning resources that support core educational outcomes such as literacy, numeracy, science and/or history. - Develop focused awareness and engagement campaigns on youth who tend to lack experience of disaster events and efforts can have greater long-term benefits. - Explore ways to engage with youth before, during and after disaster events to help harness their knowledge and skills for everybody's benefit. - Enable collaborative networks and governance to facilitate integrated, clear and consistent messaging to support public awareness of disaster risks. - Implement and extend the 'Risk Ready' initiative/ extend the LIST Premium Property Report to cover hazards/ extend usage of izone.tas.gov.au to enable easier access to property specific risk data. - Consider further models to highlight risk exposures to property buyers and renters, for example the Victorian inclusion of risk information on vendor statements. - Provide information for tourists, overseas students and migrants in languages other than English.
+- Further embed disaster safety, risk reduction and preparedness in the Tasmanian School Curriculum through learning resources that support core educational outcomes such as literacy, numeracy, science and/or history. - Develop focused awareness and engagement campaigns on youth who tend to lack experience of disaster events and efforts can have greater long-term benefits. - Enable collaborative networks and governance to facilitate integrated, clear and consistent messaging to support public awareness of disaster risks. - Implement and extend the 'Risk Ready' initiative/ extend the LIST Premium Property Report to cover hazards/ extend usage of izone.tas.gov.au to enable easier access to property/specific risk data. - Consider further models to highlight risk exposures to property buyers and renters for example the Victorian inclusion of risk information on vendor statements. - Provide information for tourists, overseas students and migrants in languages of the than English. - Promote great examples of risk reduction and preparedness. - Use internal Tasmanian Government information mechanisms to disserbinate information about disaster risk reduction and preparedness cost effectively.
+Pursue opportunities to encourage other large employers or industry groups to do likewise. - Disseminate stories about past local disaster events and their impacts.